 When choosing a bike for young riders, the first step is to select the correct bike size.
 Kids’ bikes are classified according to their wheel size, from 12 to 24 inches.

-How to choose a child’s bike
+How to choose the right kid’s bike

-How to choose the bike size?
+How do I choose the right size?